careytews/careytews/README.md

 - 👀 I’m interested in all things Devops
 - 🌱 I’m currently learning about LLMs on brilliant.org
 - 📫 How to reach me info@careytews.com
-- ⚡ Fun fact: I was born in the 20th century
+- ⚡ Fun fact: Runs with scissors

 <!---
 careytews/careytews is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.